Skip to main content

 Where a previous Good Service Award is held, please outline whether the nominee has continued to provide service at a similar level or whether you believe the quality/complexity of their service has substantially increased and why.

-Since Stephen was awarded the Bar to the Award for Merit (eight years ago) he has become far more active at a District level.
-His efforts are benefiting far more people than just his own Troop and covers a far greater variety of activity than at the time of his last award.
+Since Yasmin was awarded the Bar to the Award for Merit (eight years ago) she has become far more active at a District level.
+Her efforts are benefitting far more people than just her own Troop and covers a far greater variety of activity than at the time of her last award.

 5. Community involvement